Juncker–Asselborn I Government: European Union

 In his speech on the state of the nation in 2007, Jean-Claude Juncker stated that "only the European Union gives Luxembourg the means to exercise influence on events abroad; it is important for Luxembourg to influence the development of Europe".
-The European community remained the preferred field of action for Luxembourgish diplomacy.
+The European community remained the preferred area of operation for Luxembourgish diplomacy.
 Several times in the past, the Grand Duchy's political representatives had been appointed to posts of high responsibility in the Union.
-On 10 September 2004, the Prime Minister and Minister for Finances, Jean-Claude Juncker, was elected by his European colleagues to president of the Eurogroup, the informal group for finance ministers of the members of the Eurozone.
-His mandate was renewed in 2006 and in 2008, for two years each time.
-The Eurogroup, although an informal organisation, played an important role in coordinating the budget policies of the Eurozone member states.
-The function of the Eurogroup's president allowed Juncker to regularly join in meetings of the G7 and of the International Monetary Fund to assure a unified representation of the Eurozone within international bodies.
+On 10 September 2004, the Prime Minister and Minister for Finances, Jean-Claude Juncker, was elected by his European colleagues as president of the Eurogroup, the informal group for finance ministers of the members of the Eurozone.
+His two-year mandate was renewed in 2006 and again in 2008.
+Despite being an informal organisation, the Eurogroup played an important role in coordinating the budget policies of the Eurozone member states.
+The function of the Eurogroup's presidency allowed Juncker to regularly join in meetings of the G7 and of the International Monetary Fund to assure a unified representation of the Eurozone within international bodies.

 The Luxembourgish presidency of the Council of the European Union in the first half of 2005 constituted a highlight in the area of foreign policy.
-Luxembourg became during this time the host of numerous ministerial meetings and preparatory sessions.
+During this time, Luxembourg hosted numerous ministerial meetings and preparatory sessions.
 The most important advances of the Luxembourgish Presidency were the relaunch of the Lisbon Strategy and the reform of the Stability and Growth Pact.
 The Lisbon Strategy formulated in 2000 aimed to make the European Union the most competitive and dynamic knowledge economy of the world by 2010, which would at the same time be able to respond to the social and environmental expectations of its citizens.
 In 2005, it became possible to undertake a reorientation.
 In order to make the governments more responsible to their European partners, each member state had to submit a national programme of reform to the European Commission for the years 2005–2008.

 The Luxembourgish government advocated an integrated approach aiming not only at competitiveness, but also at "an increased social cohesion and a more harmoniously balanced environment".
-A second large project that the Luxembourgish Presidency managed to conclude with success was the reform of the Stability and Growth Pact.
+A second large project that the Luxembourgish presidency managed to conclude with success was the reform of the Stability and Growth Pact.
 Adopted in 1996, this formed the cornerstone of the Economic and Monetary Union.
 Imposing rigorous budgetary discipline, it was to guarantee the stability of the Euro.
-The challenge consisted of finding a formula allowing a more relaxed application of the Pact, which would take economic realities into account without at the same time allowing budgetary laisser-faire.
+The challenge consisted of finding a formula to allow a more relaxed application of the Pact, which would take economic realities into account without at the same time allowing budgetary laissez-faire.
 The requirement to keep the deficit under 3% and public debt under 60% of GDP was maintained.
 The reform which came into force in late July 2005 allowed the member states to escape a too restrictive deficit policy in the case of a recession and after examining a certain number of "pertinent factors".